 You should seek assistance as early as possible to ensure that time limits are more likely to be met.
 If you feel that you have a case that could go to an ET then you should advise your rep at once.
 Your representative will be able to get advice from the CPS Support Centre.

 Remember: it is your case and the responsibility for ensuring that claims to CSAB and/or ET are made in time remains with you.

 We will always try to help members.
 Even where a member has contributed fully to the circumstances they are in, a PCS rep can play an important role in ensuring that the disciplinary action that is taken against that member is appropriate to the case and not inconsistent with other cases.

 Sometimes, after pursuing a case through the available procedures it may be that your representative feels that the case has reached the end of the line and no further progress can be made.
 Your representative will usually take advice on this.

 There are some circumstances we can’t help with:

 - If winning your case could adversely affect others' terms and conditions then we may tell you that we can't continue to support it.
 This is highly unusual and only happens where a success for you would undermine others or agreements that have been fought for.

 - If advice suggests the case is not likely to succeed at a tribunal.
 In such a case we may be able to negotiate a settlement or ensure that no detrimental action is taken against you by your employer but we will usually not represent such cases at ET.

-- If you refuse to take the advice of reps on how to pursue a case then your rep or the Legal & Personal Case Unit may take a view that we cannot continue to represent you in that case.
+- If you refuse to take the advice of reps on how to pursue a case then your rep or the Support Centre may take a view that we cannot continue to represent you in that case.